jttoivon/moder2/README.md

     moder [ options ] inputfile monomer0,monomer1,...

+If the inputfile has extension `fasta` or `fa`, then it is read as a fasta file.
-The input file to MODER should consist of sequences separated by 'new line' characters.
+Otherwise, the input file to MODER should consist of sequences separated by 'new line' characters.
 That is, each sequence should appear on its own line.
-If you give a fasta file as parameter, it ignores the header lines (ones that begin with `>`).
-If a fasta sequence is split on several lines, then MODER considers these as separate sequences.
-So, using a fasta file at the moment is not recommended.
-Moreover, currently sequences containing non-base characters, such as `N`, are ignored.
+Currently, sequences containing non-base characters, such as `N`, are ignored.

 The second parameter is a comma separated list of initial values for monomer models.
 These can be given either as IUPAC sequences or as matrices.
 In the latter case, the option